HumbleKind/workout-tracker/README.md

 * [Questions](#questions)

 ## Summary
-This app allows users to view, create, and track workouts, each containing a subset log of multiple exercises on any given day.

 Workout data is maintained in a Mongo database (with a Mongoose schema and Express routing).
 Each exercise logged within a workout tracks the name, type, weight, sets, reps, and duration.
 If the exercise is cardio, distance traveled is also tracked.

 Users are able to: